 Personal Loan Calculator

-Monthly payment and total interest on a fixed-rate personal loan
+Monthly payment and total interest on a fixed-rate personal loan.

-Calculate monthly payment and total interest on a personal loan using standard amortisation.
-Enter loan amount and interest rate for an instant result.
+Calculate the monthly repayment and cumulative interest on a personal loan using standard amortisation, given amount, rate, and term.

 What this tool does